netme/tornado-management-command/article.rst

             print("Hello world!")

-As long, as Python 2.7+ has a library called `argparse`, we have decided to use it for argument management.
-All possible command arguments are stored inside `arguments` dict:
+We have decided to use `argparse` from the standard library for argument management.
+All possible command arguments are stored inside a dict `arguments`:

 ::